 Foreign law consists of the rules governing the domestic laws of individual foreign countries.
 Comparative law involves comparing foreign legal principles and institutions with one's own; it is a method of studying legal problems, rather than a body of rules and principles.
 This guide is intended to provide a general overview of foreign and comparative law sources.
 The Library has separate research guides for English, Canadian and European Union legal materials.

 When you approach a research topic on foreign or comparative law, your first step should be to use English-language secondary sources to acquaint yourself with the characteristics of a foreign legal system or comparative law sources and methods.
 If you can, you should then look at secondary sources in the language of the country whose legal system you are researching.
 As well as giving you substantive information, foreign language secondary sources, such as treatises, encyclopedias and articles, are a good way to familiarize yourself with the vocabulary used for legal concepts.

-General works on foreign and comparative law will help you understand the different ways of looking at legal problems and different methods of legal reasoning you may find in foreign legal systems.
+General works on foreign and comparative law will help you understand differences in legal systems and different methods of legal reasoning.
 They will often provide useful bibliographical references as well.

 Comparative Law: A Handbook (edited by Esin Örücü and David Nelken) (K559 .C645 2007).
 This book focuses on controversies and methodologies in contemporary comparative law.